tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 </script>
 {% endif %}

+When you click the button, you should be prompted to open the collection in a Postman client:

+{% include course_image.html size="small" filename="postmanlaunchhandler" ext_print="png" ext_web="png" alt="Options to open the Postman collection" caption="Options to open the Postman collection" %}

-Postman provides a powerful REST API client that many developers are familiar with.
+[Postman](docapis_postman.html) provides a powerful REST API client that many developers are familiar with.
 It allows users to customize the API key and parameters and save those values.
-Although you don't have the in-browser experience to try out calls, in many ways the Postman client is more useful.
-This is what developers often use to save and store API calls as they test and explore the functionality.
+Although Postman doesn't provide the in-browser experience to try out calls as with [Swagger UI](pubapis_swagger_demo.html), in many ways the Postman client is more useful, because it lets users configure and save the calls they make.
+This is what internal developers often use to save and store API calls as they test and explore the functionality.

 {% include random_ad2.html %}

-Especially if your users are already familiar with Postman, Run in Postman is a good option to provide (especially as one option of many for users to try out your API), as it allows users to easily integrate your API into a client they can use.
-It gives them a jumping off point where they can build on your information to create more detailed and customized calls.
+Especially if your users are already familiar with Postman, Run in Postman is a good option to provide (especially as one option of many for users to try out your API), as it allows users to easily generate the needed code to make requests in practically any language.
+It gives users a jumping off point where they can build on your information to create more detailed and customized calls.

 If you don't already have a "Try it out" feature in your docs, the Run in Postman button gives you this interactivity in an easy way, without requiring you to sacrifice the single source of truth for your docs.